 Each month we will explore different themes related to developing tools and technologies to track, test and treat infectious diseases.
 As preparing for and responding to an outbreak is a collaborative effort, we’ll gain perspective from experts in academia, government and policy, healthcare, and industry.

-Below is the recording from the first in our Q&A series, which explored the topic of 'Data sharing and privacy during a pandemic'.
+Below is the recording from our discussion on this month's topic 'Data sharing and privacy during a pandemic'.

 Our panel members